bea-bny/recent-files-macos-swift/README.md

 The deployment target remains macOS 12.0.
 The launch-at-login option uses `SMAppService` and is available on macOS 13 and later.

 The global shortcut uses a local macOS event tap so another app cannot respond to the same selected combination. macOS requires the user to grant Recent Files Accessibility access for this feature; the app only handles key codes and modifier flags, and does not record or transmit typed text.
 The supplied light and dark logos are bundled separately: the main view and running Dock icon follow the app's selected theme.

-Existing preferences are read from the prior app's `com.example.recentFiles1` UserDefaults domain.
-Folder paths, theme, and keyboard shortcut are retained; recent file entries are rebuilt from the watched folders as before.